Constrained optimization of sensor placement for nuclear digital twins: Background

-\begin{enumerate}[topsep=0pt,itemsep=0em] \item \textbf{Design phase: }Before the physical asset is even conceptualized, the virtual prototype of the process or plant being designed is subjected to stress-strain analyses, simulation, control, and analysis for failure modes.
-However, few virtual prototypes utilize optimal sensing techniques to determine the best locations and number of sensors to recreate the flow fields of the physical asset.
-The present work contributes by optimizing sensor placement in the design phase while also accounting for the spatial constraints that arise in the physical asset.
-This means that, prior to physical asset production, sensor locations can be simulated on the virtual prototype so as to self-validate ML surrogate models established for control procedures.

-\item \textbf{Manufacturing phase: } Virtual sensors are converted into physical sensors and validated based on experimentation.
-If certain constraints arise during production, optimal sensing techniques can incorporate them in real time and then suggest the next best set of optimal sensor locations.
+Optimal sensor technologies empower digital twins by critically enabling the integration of in-field and real-time raw data into the virtual replica of a physical prototype at any point during its product lifecycle \cite{darvishi2020sensor}, which include the design, manufacturing, service and retirement stages.
+Our data-driven sensor placement methodology is designed for optimizing sensors in the design stage.
+Virtual sensors are converted into physical sensors and validated based on experimentation throughout design, manufacturing and service.
+If new constraints arise during production, optimal sensing techniques can incorporate them in real time and then suggest the next best set of optimal sensor locations.